 All riders must have a face covering (masks, buffs, neck gaiters, etc.).

-Face coverings must be worn and “up” anywhere the group gathers for more than a few minutes when social distancing cannot be maintained, e.g.: - Ride start - Mechanical stops (flats, chain drops, etc.) - Water and bathroom stops
+Face coverings must be worn and “up” anywhere the group gathers for more than a few minutes (lowering for photos is acceptable) when social distancing cannot be maintained, e.g.: - Ride start - Mechanical stops (flats, chain drops, etc.) - Water and bathroom stops

 Wearing face coverings is recommended whenever possible during the ride.

 If a rider feels that it is their right not to wear a face covering, they should not participate in the club rides.